privrja/MassSpecBlocks/Deploy.md

 ## Database

 Use create/insert script to prepare database structure [create-insert-script.sql](https://github.com/privrja/MassSpecBlocks/blob/main/create-insert-script.sql).
 Script at start contains drops for tables and constraints.
 If you don't have these tables in the database before, you should comment first part of the script.
-Script assume, that database was already created and launched.
+The script assumes that the database was already created and launched.

 ## Backend